Health-Informatics-UoN/carrot-transform/development.md

 ---

-## 🚀 Deploying to PyPI

-TODO

-it looks like the poetry approach ... maybe works?

-uv add --dev build

-uv pip install build

-λ pip install --no-cache-dir build

-python -m build
----

-## ✅ CI / GitHub Actions
+## 🚀 Deploying to PyPI and CI / GitHub Actions

-TODO

----
+[The CI file](.github/workflows/uv-workflow.yml) uses [GitHub actions](https://github.com/Health-Informatics-UoN/carrot-transform/actions) to test the project and (when appropriate) [deploy to PyPI.](https://pypi.org/project/carrot-transform/)
+When the CI job runs, it tests and assembles the project.
+If the commit being examined is against the `main` branch, then, the project will be deployed to PyPI Test.
+If the commit has been tagged with a tag starting with `v...` then the project will be deployed to PyPI Main.